observablehq/plot/README.md

 #### *chart*.legend(*name*[, *options*])

 Returns a suitable legend for the chart’s scale with the given *name*.
-For now, only *color* legends are supported.
+Currently supports only *color* and *opacity* scales.
+An opacity scale is treated as a color scale with varying transparency.

 Categorical and ordinal color legends are rendered as swatches, unless *options*.**legend** is set to *ramp*.
 The swatches can be configured with the following options: